 God has blessed us with eight wonderful children.

-Tobias is our first German baby born on November 22, 2013 here in Nuremberg.
+Tobias is our first German baby born a year after we arrived on the field in 2013 in Nuremberg.

 Our strategy is to:

 To plant indigenous Baptist churches by preaching the gospel, discipling, and equipping people to live for His glory

 After arriving on the field in 2012 we served under veteran missionaries Jeff and Linda Brown in Nuremberg Germany.
 We learned the language and culture.

 In 2015 the independent Baptist Church of Nuremberg sent us out to start a church plant in Neumarkt.
 We moved during the summer and started evangelistic meetings.

 A small group of believers started to meet in our home for prayer and Bible Study.
 This group continued to grow.
 The desire to see a church started was growing among the believers.
 We searched for a property to rent for over a year.
 August 18, 2018 we formed as the Independent Baptist Church of Neumarkt.